- Xiaomi MIUI 10 global beta ROM 8.7.19 rolled out

 - Nokia 3.1 vs other Budget smartphones: which one should you buy?

 - Samsung Galaxy Note and Galaxy S series likely to be merged

 - Xiaomi Redmi 5A up for sale at Rs.
 649 discount!

 - Is Sony Xperia XZ2 coming to India on August 1?

 Phones have become an integral and inseparable part of our lives.
 If you can't come to terms with this statement, you can just think of the number of times you use your phone in a day.

 Also Read: Tips to Avoid Eye Strain While Using phone in Bed

 We depend on our phones to a great extent that we even store sensitive information such as credit card details, passwords, and so on to make it easy for us to access the details.
-While there's nothing wrong with saving important information on smartphones, we need to make sure the device is secure enough.
+While there's nothing wrong with saving important information on phones, we need to make sure the phone is secure enough.